 Author | Nóra Krokovay (KOPINT-Tárki) and Eurofound |

 Under government decree 96/2020, students of higher education and adult education may take out an interest-free loan to offset their living expenses during the COVID-19 pandemic.
-The measure was introduced as part of efforts to help families with little or no savings, as well as seeing students as a group vulnerable to losing their part-time jobs or not finding a job during the pandemic situation.
+The measure was introduced as part of efforts to help families with little or no savings.
+The measure sees students as a group vulnerable to losing their part-time jobs or not finding a job during the pandemic situation.
 The loan can be requested via the student loans provider Diákhitel Központ until 31 December 2020.

 The following updates to this measure have been made after it came into effect.